 Lesson 4 - Start your Own I have another confession.
 Well, it's not much of a confession as I already told most participants this week.
 The first CoP I attended was for RP trainers, trained through CDI Tallaght.
 It was great fun (partly because someone else was facilitating, but also for the mix of people).
 In fact, it was so good I kind of robbed (em, I mean borrowed) the format for the other two.
 Sorry Claire, I know you won't mind.
 But it got me thinking.
 Here I am benefiting from others.
 Then there's people benefitting (hopefully) from mine.
 Why now pass it on again, i.e. get other people to go back to their work and set up their own?
 They are not rocket science after all.
 So my mission this year is to help spawn a new CoP (or two) for a school or youth organisation, by getting people to co-create with me and then they can start their own.
 Let's see how it goes.

-If you are wondering when and where all these CoP's are happening, here's the list up to the end of the year.
+If you are wondering when and where all these CoP's are happening, here's the spring list.
 Note: I will be asking for people to chip in with helping to create agendas and formats, but the voluntary ethos of RP still remains.
 By the way, feel free to share these dates with anyone you know.